Technology College (United Kingdom specialist schools programme)

-In the United Kingdom, a Technology College is a specialist school that specialises in design and technology, mathematics and science.
+In the United Kingdom, a Technology College was part of the 2011-defunct specialist schools programme (SSP) in the United Kingdom.
+It was a specialist school that specialises in design and technology, mathematics and science.
 Beginning in 1994, they were the first specialist schools that were not CTC colleges.
 In 2008, there were 598 Technology Colleges in England, of which 12 also specialised in another subject.